 Hammer candlesticks are bullish reversal signs.
-You see a lot of the hammer candlestick in downtrends.
+In fact, you see a lot of the hammer candlestick in downtrends.
 The bulls come back in to hammer out a base.
 Watch our video below to learn more about hammer candlesticks and their importance when trading.

 Hammer’s don’t always stop a downtrend.
 Look at the news surrounding that stock because emotions affect price movement.
 This is something the legendary rice trader Homma realized.

 Because of his realization we have Japanese candlesticks patterns.
-Candlesticks are used to gauge emotion in the markets.
-A stocks actual value might be different than the price it’s currently trading at.
+In fact, candlesticks are used to gauge emotion in the markets.
+As a result, a stocks actual value might be different than the price it’s currently trading at.

 The stock trades significantly lower than the opening price but rallies later in the day to close at or above it’s opening price.

 You tend to see a hammer candle in a stock that’s been in a downturn.
 It’s finding it’s base.
-Just because it’s found its base doesn’t mean the bulls are coming back in.
+Just because it’s found its base doesn’t mean the bulls are coming back in however.
 They are gaining strength though.

 Whereas doji candlesticks show indecision, hammer candlesticks are reversal candles.
 Getting confirmation is always good though.